-Terence Marne O’ Neill (1914-1990) was the fourth Prime Minister of Northern Ireland, and the first of them who endeavoured to reconcile Protestants and Catholics within the northern state and also to attempt a normalisation of affairs with the Irish Republic.
+Terence Marne O’ Neill (1914-1990) was the fourth Prime Minister of Northern Ireland and the first of them who endeavored to reconcile Protestants and Catholics within the northern state and also to attempt a normalization of affairs with the Irish Republic.

 Born in London on 10TH September 1914, O’ Neill was the second son of Captain Arthur O’ Neill of Shanes Castle, Randalstown, and Lady Annabel Hungerford Crewe Milnes a daughter of the Marquess of Crewe.
 O’ Neills family can claim descent from Arthur Chichester, the first Earl of Donegal and also from Shane O’ Neill of Clannaboy (Clann Aoidhe Buidhe).
 Their family name O’ Neill was assumed with royal assent in 1855 by the Reverend William Chichester who was raised to the peerage in 1868 as Baron O’ Neill of Shane’s Castle Randalstown.

 Terence O’ Neill was educated at Eton and was commissioned at Sandhurst into his father’s regiment the Irish Guards in 1940.
 His father had been killed in action just 3 months after Terence’s birth.
 He married Katherine Whitaker of Hampshire in 1944 and they had two children, Patrick (1945) and Anne (1947).
 The family moved, in 1945, to Ahoghill in County Antrim.
 In 1946 he was elected as Unionist MP for Bannside and served under Lord Brookeborough in a series of junior positions.
 In 1953 he was appointed as Chairman of Ways and Means and also as Deputy Speaker to the House of Commons.
 By 1956 he had progressed to the position of Minister of Home Affairs and later in the year was appointed Minister of Education.